 In Years 3 and 4, specialist subjects of art and science are added to the curriculum.
 In Years 5 and 6, students have dedicated specialist teachers in all lessons – maths, English, science, Putonghua, Spanish, geography, history, computing, PE, swimming, music, art, design and technology, and PSHE.
 This is a particular feature of MKSHK, and not something you’ll find in many primary schools here.

 In Years 7 and 8, the curriculum is focused on preparing students for the Common Entrance exams.
 These exams are taken in the final term of Year 8.
 The Common Entrance exam is required by many of Britain’s top prep and independent schools, and it’s renowned for its rigorous syllabus and breadth of subjects.
 MKSHK students will sit Common Entrance exams in English, maths, and sciences, and work towards sitting exams in history, geography, and Spanish.

-After Year 8, students have the choice of graduating to Mount Kelly’s senior school in the UK for Years 9 to 13 (they still have to pass the Common Entrance exams though), or applying for places at senior schools such as Bryanston, Sherborne, Exeter, Eton, and Winchester.
+After Year 8, students have the choice of graduating to Mount Kelly’s senior school in the UK for Years 9 to 13 (they still have to pass the Common Entrance exams though).
 If your long-term plans involve relocating to the UK or sending your child overseas to study, then an education at MKSHK could set you on the right path.

 MKSHK goes the extra mile in terms of Chinese education.
 As well as offering additional lessons for advanced learners, the school has extra-curricular activities including Chinese speech and debate, read aloud Chinese poems, and classical Chinese literature.

 All students have a weekly PE, games, and swimming session, and Years 3 onwards can sign up for school teams and squad training.
 There are weekly ICT lessons including robotics, coding, and basic engineering projects, and every student is given access to an iPad Pro.